floooh/oryol/DESIGN-MANIFESTO.md

 ## MULTI-PLATFORM ##

-Oryol should be able to run on any platform with a CPU and GPU, but especially well on web- and mobile-platforms.
+Oryol should be able to run on anything with a CPU and GPU, but especially well on web- and mobile-platforms.
 Running well on a huge number of feature- and performance-limited devices is better then looking superb on a very small number of high-end devices.

 As such Oryol will always be limited by lower-end 3D APIs like OpenGL ES2.
 If a rendering technique is only possible with the latest desktop OpenGL or Direct3D version, it will very likely not be supported by Oryol.